top of page

 How do you know if your battery is flooded?

-Another method to identify a flooded battery is to take look at its sticker, most of the flooded batteries are named flooded on them.
-Furthermore, if the battery is named as a GEL battery, AGM battery or non-spillable battery then it can’t be flooded type.
+Another method to identify a flooded battery is to take a look at its sticker, most of the flooded batteries are named flooded on them.
+Furthermore, if the battery is named as a GEL battery, AGM battery, or non-spillable battery then it can’t be flooded type.

 Is a flooded battery considered a wet battery?

-Flooded batteries are also known as Wet battery, due to the type of electrolyte it has.
+Flooded batteries are also known as Wet batteries, due to the type of electrolyte it has.
 The electrolyte of a flooded battery is in liquid form and it will spill out if the battery is tilled.
-However, the electrolyte of other rechargeable lead-acid batteries could be in gel form or replaced by acid socked glass mat.
+However, the electrolytes of other rechargeable lead-acid batteries could be in gel form or replaced by an acid-socked glass mat.

 Is a maintenance-free battery a flooded battery?

-A maintenance-free battery, can’t be a flooded type, because unlike to flooded type these batteries won’t need any water filling.
-Even maintenance-free batteries didn’t have any water filling valve or water level indicators on top of them.
+A maintenance-free battery, can’t be a flooded type, because unlike to flooded type, these batteries won’t need any water filling.
+Even maintenance-free batteries didn’t have any water-filling valves or water level indicators on top of them.

 AGM and Gel batteries are two examples of maintenance-free lead-acid batteries, that don’t require any water filling due to the type of electrolyte they have.
-These batteries won’t have a water filling valve, water indicators and gas vents to release gases [hydrogen & oxygen].
+These batteries won’t have a water-filling valve, water indicators, or gas vents to release gases [hydrogen & oxygen].

 However, these batteries have a pressure release valve to release excess gas in case of a severe overcharge.
 Hence these, batteries are also called Valve Regulated Lead-Acid batteries or VRLA Batteries.